 Zoophily: Zoophily is the method in which animals help in pollination.
 There are three categories of zoophily

-There are various factors which play a part in zoophily.
-Such as the scent of the flower, nectar position, edible sap and pollen which attracts insects.
-Whilst in ornithophily tiny birds like the hummingbird and honey thrushes feed on the nectar of flowers like Begonia and thereby pollinate them.
+There are various factors that play a part in zoom filly such as the centre of the flower, nectar position, edible SAP and pollen which attracts insects.
+Whilst in ornithophily, tiny birds like the hummingbird and honey crushes feed on the nectar of flowers like begonia and thereby pollinate them.
 In chiropterophily, trees like java and bauhinia are pollinated by bats.

 Self-pollination has both advantages and disadvantages.
-In this section, we will discuss both.
+In the section, we will discuss both.

 It ensures that all recessive characters are eliminated.

-There is less wastage pollen grains compared to cross-pollination
+There is less wastage of pollen grains compared to cross-pollination.

-The purity of the species is maintained as there is no diversity in genes.
+The purity of the species is maintained as there is diversity in genes.

 External agents such as wind, water and pollinating agents are not involved.

-The quantity of produced pollen grains from pollen has a good success rate in the rate of pollination.
+The quantity of pollen grains produced from Poland has a good success rate in the rate of pollination.

 The Disadvantages of Self-Pollination Include: